gabbymyers/516X-Project/_posts/2021-11-11-Yield Analysis.md

 ## Corn ANOVA

-I first need to test that the assumptions for ANOVA are satisfied.
+I first need to test that the assumptions for ANOVA, independence, normality, and homogeneity of variance, are satisfied.

 **Treatment Summary**